 Track expiry dates actively

 This is where most households fall short.
 Expiry dates are printed on every package, but checking them daily is impractical.
 Fango solves this automatically: scan your grocery receipt with your phone camera, and the AI reads the products and adds them to your digital fridge.
-You receive a push notification 1–14 days before anything expires — no manual checks needed.
+You receive a push notification 1–14 days before anything expires — no manual checks needed, so you stop finding out-of-date food at the back of the fridge.

 -